 Creative Director and Producer

-I originated this project, assembled the team, and produced this podcast from concept to launch.
+Vision without execution is just an idea.
+I do both.
+Concept to launch.
+Big Emotions is what that looks like: I originated the project, assembled the team, and produced it from concept to launch.
 Alongside a renowned psychologist, TED speaker, and talented writer, we developed an evergreen SEL tool built entirely around the listener's experience.
 For me, audience always comes first, and that includes the collaborators themselves.
 Working with more than forty independent teams, I held the editorial vision, creating a platform where dozens of acclaimed shows could find common ground and reach a wider audience together.
+The series earned coverage from Podnews and Podcast Movement, a featured spot on Apple Podcasts and Yoto, and continues to find new audiences as an evergreen SEL resource.

 7 themes.
 14 episodes.
 All of them on Apple Podcasts and Spotify.